Skip to main content

 Targeting

-In this section, the targeting conditions are shown with logical links between the conditions.
+The Targeting section displays the conditions with logical links between the conditions.

 Some conditions give access to additional details when you click them.
 For example, for a JS condition, the JS to be executed will be displayed.